makemassair/README-generator/output/created-README.md

-# README Generator
+# README demo video

 [![License: Unlicense](https://img.shields.io/badge/license-Unlicense-blue.svg?style=for-the-badge&logo=appveyor)](http://unlicense.org/)

-A deployed version of this project [can be viewed here.](https://makemassair.github.io/readme-generator-nodejs)
+A deployed version of this project [can be viewed here.](https://makemassair.github.io/readme-generator-nodejs/)

 ## Description
-A markdown generator, used to easily generate README files to use with projects on GitHub, saving time in not having to worry about the markdown.
+This is a demo recording of the working code of the week 11 challenge.

 ## Contents
 - [About](#about)